callmeheartburn/callmeheartburn/README.md

 hi, call me heartburn.
-I love telling stories.
+I love stories.

 Trying to get better at it piece by piece/day by day - will post finished works here so I can look back and cringe in a couple years.